sickgreg/OpenIPC-Adaptive-Link/README.md

 Run

-`python3 spreadfwd.py 9000 9999`
+`python3 spreadfwd.py 9998 9999`

- in port 9000 is the UDP port set up in adaptive_link.py script
+ 9998 is the UDP port you set in adaptive_link_greg3.py script

-  If in `/etc/default/wifibroadcast` file we have `WFB_NICS="greg1 greg2 greg3"`, the program will send to port 9999,10000,10001, so set --first_port_out to the same port you start wfb_tx on (9999)
+  If in `/etc/default/wifibroadcast` file we have `WFB_NICS="rtl1 rtl2 rtl3"`, the program will send to port 9999,10000,10001, so set --first_port_out to the same port you start wfb_tx on (eg 9999)

 --- txprofiles.conf ---